ax-va/Project-BayesianPy/README.md

 # PyB4ML
 PyB4ML is a collection of algorithms and models written in Python for probabilistic programming.
 The main focus of the package is on Bayesian reasoning by using Bayesian and Markov networks.

-At the moment, the collection contains the following inference algorithms:
+Factored inference related algorithms:
--- Belief Propagation Algorithm (BPA) [1] for inference in trees (pb4ml/inference/factored/belief_propagation.py)
+- Belief Propagation Algorithm (BPA) [1] for inference in trees (pb4ml/inference/factored/belief_propagation.py)
 - Bucket Elimination Algorithm (BEA) [1] for inference in loopy graphs or computing the joint probability distribution of several query variables (pb4ml/inference/factored/bucket_elimination.py)

-and the following probabilistic models in factor graph representation:
+Academic probabilistic models in factor graph representation:
 - Bayesian network "Student" [2] (pb4ml/models/factor_graphs/student.py)
 - Markov network "Misconception" [2] (pb4ml/models/factor_graphs/misconception.py)